chihacknight/hacknightbot/README.md

 ### Run it locally

-You need two kinds of keys from Slack: the API key for a bot user and an Auth token for the team that you're wanting to post the amazing ideas into.
+You need to get an Auth token for the team that you're wanting to post the amazing ideas into.

-**To get an API Key**

-1. Login to your Slack team at {subdomain}.slack.com and click the settings thing in the upper left (it'll have your team's name on it) and then click "Configure Integrations".
-2. Scroll down and find the "Bots" integration.
-Click "Add".
-3. Give your bot a name, etc and then grab the API Key.

 **To get an auth token**